Energy End Use Database

 Open data website(external link)

+In November 2021 the updated dataset was released as an online data visualisation application showcasing the results with a user-friendly interactive interface.
+The data is also available as a downloadable spreadsheet of the entire dataset.
 Energy use estimates are derived using a ‘top down’ approach based on MBIE’s annual high-level sector/fuel energy demand data and proportioned into further disaggregated sectors, end use applications and technology values using ‘bottom up’ data held by EECA.

 In April 2022, the transport data methodology was updated and now expresses an enhanced breakdown of technologies and transport modes.
 This update was based upon Waka Kotahi, Ministry of Transport and EECA data.
 The updated data provides insights into battery electric vehicles, passenger and freight rail, and heavy trucks.